 It would be wrong to talk about restaurants on Staten Island without mentioning Italian cuisine – after all, there are more Italian-Americans living here than anywhere else in America!
 The roots of Italian cuisine on Staten Island go back centuries; immigrants from Sicily began arriving here in large numbers during the late 1800s, bringing with them recipes passed down generation after generation.
 Today, almost every neighborhood has a few Italian restaurants serving up mouthwatering dishes like lasagna and cannoli.

-Goodfella’s restaurants on Staten Island, NY have been winning the hearts of customers since opening their doors in 2010.
-This one-of-a-kind dining experience is a review favorite due to its delicious wood fired pizza, flatbread, and brick oven favorites like their famous Fresh Garlic Knots.
+Goodfella’s restaurants on Staten Island, NY have been winning the hearts of customers since opening.
+This one-of-a-kind dining experience is a review favorite due to its delicious wood fired pizza, flatbread, and brick oven favorites like our famous Goodfella’s Baked Clams.
 The restaurant has become known for incorporating fresh New York ingredients and flavors into traditional Italian cooking that makes mouths water.